Skip to Content

 Step 3:

 With the nuts removed, you can remove the clutch cover and put it aside.
-Now you are ready to start removing the bar.
+Now, you are ready to start removing the bar.

 Step 4:

-Before removing the bar, you have to push the bar backward to reduce the tension on the chain and remove the now loose chain and bar completely by sliding the bar off the adjustment posts.
+Before removing the bar, you have to push the bar backward to reduce the tension on the chain and remove the now loose chain and bar entirely by sliding the bar off the adjustment posts.

 Step 5: